 One of the things I worked on while I was on a break is this free e-course for bloggers and (blogging) creatives.
 I’ve seen A LOT of good blogging e-courses and workshops out there but I know there’s more I can share about what it means to Blog Purposefully and how to use your blog to chase your dreams.

-As someone who has recently gone through a prolonged creative drought and blogging burnout myself, I find that the feeling of overwhelm is usually a result of a shift in goals, purpose, or seasons in life.
+As a creative who struggles with creative drought and blogging burnout, I find that the feeling of overwhelm is usually a result of a shift in goals, purpose, or seasons in life.
 It’s important, therefore, to occasionally go back to the drawing board and re-assess your blog strategy.

-So I created this e-course based on my very own struggles and lessons as a blogger (fresh off the oven!), combined with best practices I learned through years of being in this industry.
+So I created this refresher course based on my very own struggles and lessons as a blogger, combined with the best practices I learned through years of being in this industry.